Costco vs. Sam's Club: Which Warehouse Club Is Best for Your Wallet?

 When comparing Costco vs. Sam's Club, which comes out ahead?
 We checked how they stack up in several areas including better return policy and best store credit card.
 Here's what we found.

-With more than 600 locations each, Costco and Sam's Club are the most popular warehouse clubs in the country.
-Becoming a member of either store can help you save big on groceries and other household essentials, thanks to each store's deals and discounts on essential items.
-However, with so many variables to compare, it can be tricky to decide which is better for you.
+Becoming a member of either store can help you save big on groceries and other household essentials, thanks to each store's member's-only pricing and deals on essential items.
+However, with so many variables to compare, it can be tricky to decide which club is better for you.

 - Our pick: Sam's Club